Vulisha/Dwarf2Lx200Adapter/README.md

   ```

   GoTo should work now.

+  COM port support also added, you need com0com for that to be able to connect with Stellarium, but stellarium does not seem to send commands to app, so it is not working.
+If you want to play around just add com port after IpAddress e.g Dwarf2Lx200Adapter.exe 192.168.1.180 COM5

-### You can brick your device if you are not carefull, you are using this on your own responsibility
+### Version 0.0.0 You can brick your device if you are not carefull, you are using this on your own responsibility
 This is extremly early version that has not been fully tested yet due to clouds.

 This version is intended to be used to be installed directly on dwarf.
 If you want and know how you can alter IP adresses and build it for your own Windows/Linux PC